-(b) The department can contact the Business Office, Operations Division, to arrange for a roll-off container.
+(b) The department can contact Grounds Maintenance and work control at 742.4OPS (4677) or the iService Desk to arrange for a roll-off container.
 Billing and pickup instructions will be determined to meet the department's needs.
 This is the better option for extremely large loads or if the need is going to last for more than a day.

 c.
 Items not to be placed in the dumpster or the landfill facility

 The following items are NOT to be placed in the trash trailer or in campus dumpsters.
 Contact the area indicated below for proper disposal.

 (1) Items on TTU inventory: Contact TTU Property Inventory – 806.742.3846 or 806.742.3847